ree-boot/zkSNARK-polygom-mod-3/README.md

 ### Prove and Deploy
 Go to '.env.example' file, fill your private key in there and rename the file to '.env' .

+Don't forget to connect your wallet to mumbai testnet account,  use this for instructions: https://medium.com/stakingbits/how-to-connect-polygon-mumbai-testnet-to-metamask-fc3487a3871f

 `npx hardhat run scripts/deploy.ts`
 This script does 4 things
 1. Deploys the MultiplierVerifier.sol contract